SMU School of Social Sciences Scholarship: 2026 Profile

 - Official Listing: SMU School of Social Sciences Scholarship - request details directly if the page does not load.

-- Who It Targets: High-performing SMU SOSS undergraduates (political science, psychology, sociology, public policy, etc.); verify current eligible majors with SOSS
+- Who It Targets: High-performing SMU SOSS undergraduates (political science, psychology, sociology, public policy, etc.); open to all nationalities, with financial need as the gating criterion rather than citizenship

 - Eligibility: Ask SOSS for current CAP/GPA thresholds, research/service expectations, and documentation requirements